rakshakanthraj/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio
-his is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics
+This is a repository that I have created to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics